Reclaiming my Wild Heart; Who am I really?

 Alicia Keys “More Myself”

-Today I am less inhibited with my feelings, yet I still allow people to shut me down sometimes.
+I am less inhibited with my feelings today, yet I still allow people to shut me down sometimes.
 I still dull myself way down when I am around certain people.

-I love how comfortable my hubby is with me shouting or crying when we watch TV.
+I love how comfortable my hubby is with me shouting or crying while watching TV.
 I love how excited I can get with him at little things.
 He gets me in ways most do not.
-When I am upset, he does not try and tame or rescue me anymore. 🙂 He knows I am strong in important ways, and I am just working my way through pain instead of ignoring it.
+When I am upset, he does not try to tame or rescue me anymore. 🙂 He knows I am strong in essential ways, and I am just working my way through pain instead of ignoring it.

 I am not as quick-witted as I would like.
-I do my best, to tell the truth about how I feel.
+I do my best to tell the truth about how I feel.
 I speak up when others are unkind or disrespectful.
 Not as much as I would like because, quite frankly, I am stunned into silence when it happens, or worse, I find myself defending myself, which is pointless when people don’t hear what I have to say.
-At different times in my life, I found myself closed-hearted, so I know that underneath their projections, they are good people with painful stories of their own.
+At different times in my life, I found myself closed-hearted, so I know that they are good people with their own painful stories underneath their projections.
 This is why I try hard not to be triggered, but it still happens sometimes.

-I have had the honour of hearing hundreds of stories from women who opened up their deep true thoughts and feelings about their painful lives.
+I have heard hundreds of stories from women who opened up their deep true thoughts and feelings about their painful lives.
 Yet, most go back into their lives and act out the same unhealthy patterns that have made their relationships and bodies sick in the first place.
 I have learned that the truth is freedom.
 I am talking about the truth that often stays hidden about what is genuine in our hearts, even from ourselves.
 Too many of us have become too comfortable with lies, and they are killing us.

-Wild also means to show up fully expressed and not muted into being a peacemaker to the detriment of our own needs.
+Being wild also means showing up fully expressed and not muted into being a peacemaker to the detriment of our own needs.
 The truth is a firm “NO” when we usually say yes and regret it every time.
-Or saying an excited “YES” when we have always said “no” too afraid of what others might think.
-Over time, this causes internalized resentment and anger, and if we are peacemakers, it turns in on us.
+Or saying an excited “YES” when we always say “no” because we are too afraid of what others might think.
+Over time, this causes internalized resentment and anger; if we are peacemakers, it turns in on us.

 “What is better: uncomfortable truth or comfortable lies?
 Every truth is a kindness, even if it makes others uncomfortable.
 Every untruth is an unkindness, even if it makes others comfortable.”
 Glennon Doyle.